-If you can't organise or attend an event, you can still get involved in IDPwD and help raise awareness in your community.
+If you can't organise or attend an event, you can still get involved in IDPwD and help raise awareness in your workplace and in the broader community.

 Almost one in five people, or 4.4 million Australians, have a disability.
-By joining the conversation about disability, you can challenge misconceptions, break down barriers and help make your community more accessible and inclusive for people with disability.
+By joining the conversation about disability, you can challenge misconceptions, break down barriers and help make your workplace more accessible and inclusive for people with disability.